Manchester vs St Helens — Crime Comparison 2026

 What the data shows

-St Helens recorded substantially more crime than Manchester in February 2026 — 324 incidents compared to 4, a 81.0x difference.
-The crime profiles diverge meaningfully: Manchester sees higher rates of Other theft (1), while St Helens has more Shoplifting (42) and Anti-social behaviour (32).
+St Helens recorded substantially more crime than Manchester in April 2026 — 318 incidents compared to 4, a 79.5x difference.
+The crime profiles diverge meaningfully: Manchester sees higher rates of Other crime (1) and Other theft (1), while St Helens has more Anti-social behaviour (33) and Public order (26).
 Manchester is below the national average while St Helens is above, making Manchester the safer choice on this measure.

 Get a detailed crime report